czbiohub-sf/shrimPy/docs/data_structure.md

 Other plate metadata CSV files may also be present.
 They should follow the structure of `platemap.csv` and contain information on other experimental variables per well.

-Raw data files will be converted to `ome-zarr` for long-term storage and downstream processing.
+Raw data files will be converted to `ome-zarr` for long-term storage and downstream processing using [`iohub`](https://github.com/czbiohub/iohub).

 ## Conversion to `ome-zarr` format

 The development of this converter is still upcoming.

 We will organize the data by positions with a dedicated folder for calibrations considering the following: